gyselroth/monitoring-plugin-zimbra-backup/README.md

-# Monitoring Plugin: Galera cluster
+# Monitoring Plugin: Zimbra Backup

 ### Description
 Check if a zimbra backup is available and successfully executed since a specific time.